Say So: Recording and release

 "Say So" was written by Doja Cat and her manager Lydia Asrat, as well as Dr. Luke, who handled production for the song under the pseudonym Tyson Trax.
-Although uncredited, frequent collaborator Yeti Beats also served as an executive producer and co-writer.
+Frequent collaborator Yeti Beats also served as an executive producer and co-writer.
 "Say So" is one of eight songs co-written by Asrat on the parent album, Hot Pink, and is one of five produced by Trax.
-A&R executives at RCA Records said that they "immediately" knew the song had hit potential, with Keith Naftaly stating: "A retro disco pop song with sweet vocals and flirtatious lyrics? …That song right there is gonna make you a global pop star."
-On the creative process of the song, Doja Cat said that the melody came about before the lyrics, and that she was "noodling around" at her mother's home when it started coming together.
+A&R executives at RCA Records said that they "immediately" knew the song had hit potential, with Keith Naftaly stating: "A retro disco-pop song with sweet vocals and flirtatious lyrics? …That song right there is gonna make you a global pop star."
+On the creative process of the song, Doja Cat said that the melody came about before the lyrics and that she was "noodling around" at her mother's home when it started coming together.

 The song was originally included as an album track on Doja Cat's second studio album Hot Pink (2019).
 During late 2019 and early 2020, it gained popularity "out of nowhere" on TikTok due to a viral dance challenge which featured the song and was created by TikTok user Haley Sharpe (@yodelinghaley).
 Celebrities such as Dua Lipa, Laura Dern, Charli D'Amelio, Mackenzie Ziegler, and Sofia Wylie posted their own videos of themselves performing the dance, ultimately helping it become "a go-to challenge for TikTok users".
 "Say So" would later end up becoming the fifth most-used song on TikTok throughout the year 2020.
-As a result of its initial traction, the song officially impacted contemporary hit radio on January 28, 2020, and rhythmic contemporary radio on February 4, in the United States.
+As a result of its initial traction, the song officially impacted contemporary hit radio on January 28, 2020, rhythmic contemporary radio on February 4, and hot adult contemporary radio on March 23, in the United States.
 Despite being the fifth single from the record, "Say So" was only the second single to be promoted to radio.